-A probationary classified employee may be dismissed without cause at any time prior to the expiration of the probationary period.
+A probationary classified employee may be dismissed without cause anytime before the probationary period expires.

 Permanent classified employees shall be subject to disciplinary action only for cause as specified in the accompanying administrative regulation.
 (Education Code 45113)

 Procedures for Serious Disciplinary Proceedings